Where to Eat, Stay and Play in Chiang Mai

 A travel guide for where to eat, stay and play in Chiang Mai, Thailand

 Chiang Mai is the cultural capital of Thailand making it home to some of the country’s most beautiful temples, talented local artists and a plethora of incredible restaurants and cafes.
 You could literally eat out for every single meal for an entire year and not run out of new places to try.
-In addition the cost of living is less than half of what it is in a metropolitan city here in the United States.
+In addition to the great food, the cost of living is less than half of what it is in a metropolitan city here in the United States.
 That means you can get a lot more bang for your buck, so to speak, than if you were to travel elsewhere.

 If you plan to visit Thailand, I highly recommend adding Chiang Mai to your list!
 Below you’ll find a collection of the best places to eat, stay and play while you are there.

 What to Pack

 - Lightweight pants, maxi skirts, and casual dresses (it’s super hot and most places are very casual)

 - Several sports bras (you’ll sweat right through your regular ones!)